 Whilst we are entitled to safeguard our property and family, such protection is still subject to the parameters of Law and is limited as far as it does not infringe upon someone else’s liberty and rights to life.

-Firstly, given the above, it is then easier understood that one cannot simply shoot an intruder who has entered your premises unlawfully as they have rights too, regardless of how difficult it is to wrap your head around this.
+Firstly, given the above, it is then easier to understand that one cannot simply shoot an intruder who has entered your premises unlawfully as they have the right to, regardless of how difficult it is to wrap your head around this.

 WHAT CONSTITUTES SELF-DEFENSE IN THE EYES OF THE LAW?